-The UNESCO Office in Kathmandu works to promote international professional standards of journalism and public service and to promote dialogue among media professionals.
-Action in this area includes:
+In Nepal, the media plays an important role in strengthening democracy, human rights, good governance and citizen engagement.
+The Office works to promote international professional standards of journalism, public service media and dialogue among media professionals.
+Activities in this area include:

-- Assessing the performance of community radios
+- Assessing the performance of Community Radios

 - Assisting in the establishment of a public service broadcasting system in Nepal

 - Celebrating the World Radio Day, held annually on 13 February.
 It is a day to celebrate radio as a medium; to improve international cooperation between broadcasters; and to encourage a major network and community radio alike to promote access to information, freedom of expression and gender equality over the airwaves.

 - Translating UNESCO standard setting tools into the Nepali language (e.g., “Model Curricula for Journalism Education - Download English Nepali” and “Media Development Indicators Download English Nepali”).